notprolands/LLM-Prompts/wikisheen_main_prompt.md

 ### Parent areas of concern

-- Lack of punctuality.
+- Sometimes lack of punctuality.
--
+- Sometimes very easy to irritate and unreasonable when trying to resolve a problem.

 ## Your behaviour